The Nexus use policy

 - The room is equipped with 11 tables, 84 chairs, and 6 mobile whiteboards.

 - Refreshments served at your event must be consumed in The Nexus.

 - The event sponsor must be present to receive catering orders, and must ensure that all food is removed from the library at the end of the event.

 - No kitchen facilities or separate staging areas are associated with this space.

-- The Libraries may require a faculty or staff member to be present during student-run events, depending on the nature of the event.
+- The Libraries may require a faculty or staff member to be present during student-run events, depending on the timing and nature of the event.